kodansha/killer-pads/README.md

 # Killer Pads (WordPress Plug-in)

-This plugin activate the defaults for sophisticated WordPress sites.
+Killer Pads is a plugin like security pads for "prevention is better than cure".
+It activates the default configuration of security and operational efficiency to WordPress websites.

 ## Security concerns